 A specific process has been designed to obtain data to allow for research and monitoring from farming operations.
-An independent company is contracted annually by AFMA to monitor the farming operations.
-All mortalities that occur during the capture and towing operations must be recorded on the appropriate form and must be available for inspection if requested by an AFMA officer.
+An agent acting on AFMA's behalf monitors the farming operations.
+All mortalities that occur during the capture and towing operations must be recorded on the appropriate form and must be available for inspection if requested by AFMA.

 When SBT are transferred from tow cages to the fish farms, a video record must be carried out by the AFMA contracted monitoring company.
 The video recording is then used to undertake a count of the fish that are transferred into the fish farm.
-This count of captured fish is multiplied by the average fish weight (derived from a 40 fish sample) and decremented from quota using the Farm Disposal Record.
-AFMA compliance officers observed at sea operations during both the 2005-06 and 2006-07 seasons.
+This count of captured fish is multiplied by the average fish weight (derived from a 40-fish sample) and decremented from quota using the Farm Disposal Record.